Menu

 Schedule

 Payment schedules are determined with input from you and are based on your needs.
-Unless a flexible schedule is selected, SIS benefits are paid in a single monthly instalment.
+Unless you pick a flexible schedule, you will receive SIS benefits in a single monthly instalment.
 Payments are usually deposited directly to your bank account.
 They are not paid in cash.
 If you cannot get a bank account or you live in a remote area where there are no banks, other arrangements can be made.
-Other arrangements can also be made if someone is garnisheeing money from your account.
+Other arrangements can also be made if someone is garnishing money from your account for an unpaid debt.

 Changes

-If your situation changes notify your worker of the change as soon as possible.
-Your worker must be notified if, for example, your income changes or you move.
+If your situation changes, notify your worker of the change as soon as possible.
+You must notify your worker if, for example, your income changes or you move.
 Other changes that must be reported include if you marry, start to live common law with a partner, separate, have a baby or have other changes to your household.

 If the change means you should get more money, the increase may only start when your worker has the information.
 If the change means you should get less money, you may have to pay back the amount you should not have received.